aesthetic-suite/framework/docs/README.md

 # Aesthetic

-Aesthetic is a powerful type-safe React library for styling components, whether it be CSS-in-JS using style objects, importing style sheets, or simply referencing external class names.
-Simply put, Aesthetic is an abstraction layer that utilizes higher-order-components for the compilation of styles via third-party libraries, all the while providing customizability, theming, and a unified syntax.
+Aesthetic is a powerful type-safe, framework agnostic, CSS-in-JS library for styling components, whether it be with plain objects, importing style sheets, or simply referencing external class names.
+Simply put, Aesthetic is an abstraction layer for the compilation of styles via third-party libraries, all the while providing customizability, theming, and a unified syntax.

 Aesthetic was built for the sole purpose of solving the following scenarios, most of which competing styling libraries fail to solve.

+**Framework agnostic integration**

+Do you use React?
+Or Vue?
+Did you migrate between the two, or another framework?
+Aesthetic aims to support all frameworks, so the same concepts and styling guarantees are provided throughout.

 **Multiple styling patterns**